jrisi256/obsidian/joe_shack_home/Chinese/Chinese Sentence Structure + Syntax.md

 * **Wǒ hěn gāoxìng rènshi nǐ**. --> Very easy for English speakers to process.

-* If you wanted to overly formaly about it, you could say --> **Wǒ hěn gāoxìng wǒ rènshi nǐ.** --> Which translates to something more like, "I am very happy that I know you."
+* If you wanted to be overly formal about it, you could say --> **Wǒ hěn gāoxìng wǒ rènshi nǐ.** --> Which translates to something more like, "I am very happy that I know you."

 * In Chinese, you can omit one of the subjects.
 	* **Hěn gāoxìng wǒ rènshi nǐ.**